-Z. Sun et al., "Kinetic Isotope Effect of the 16O+36O2 and 18O+32O2 Isotope Exchange Reactions: Dominant Role of Reactive Resonances Revealed by an Accurate Time-dependent Quantum Wavepacket Study," Journal of Chemical Physics, vol. 142, no. 17, American Institute of Physics (AIP), Jan 2015.
+Z. Sun et al., "Kinetic Isotope Effect of the 16O+36O2 and 18O+32O2 Isotope Exchange Reactions: Dominant Role of Reactive Resonances Revealed by an Accurate Time-Dependent Quantum Wavepacket Study," Journal of Chemical Physics, vol. 142, no. 17, American Institute of Physics (AIP), May 2015.

 The definitive version is available at http://dx.doi.org/10.1063/1.4919861